17nak1/block_explorer/README.md

 - `actions.data` is stored as `text` to flexibly support other action types in the future.
 - To accommodate transactions with multiple actions, as evidenced by a transaction containing two actions, the app's data model is designed with a one-to-many relationship.
+- To minimize database queries the eager loading is used in the `TransactionsController` to fetch associated `actions` and `transfers` in a single query.